RubensZimbres/Repo-2018/AWS SageMaker/README.md

 ! docker build Docker_Image.txt
 ```

-This last line of code will take 2 hours to complete in a ml.t2.medium SageMaker instance.
+This last line of code will take 2 hours to complete in a ml.t2.medium SageMaker instance and will create an Anaconda3 Docker image.